Yellowstone Angler Hand-tied Tarpon Leaders

 Our tarpon leaders are tied better than you’ll find anywhere.
 These leaders have evolved slightly over the years with Florida tarpon becoming more and more difficult to catch.
 Now we stock three different tarpon leaders.

 Std.
 Quick Change Tarpon Leader

 Our standard quick-change leader is tied with 18 inches of 20 lb.
-Mason’s Hard Nylon for the shock tippet with a Bimini Twist and Double Surgeon’s loop so that you can loop to loop this to your butt section that should have a perfection loop.
-Then we attach a 3 foot section of 80 lb.
+Mason’s Hard Nylon for the class tippet with a Bimini Twist and Double Surgeon’s loop so that you can loop to loop this to your butt section that should have a perfection loop.
+Then we attach a 3-foot section of 80 lb.
 Seaguar Fluorocarbon for the shock tippet using a Slim Beauty knot.
 The whole system tests right at 20 lb. or 10KG.

 Most anglers will find that a longer shock tippet allows you to re-tie on a half dozen flies before burning up the leader.
 It also makes landing big tarpon a lot easier for your guide.